Career Readiness

 Students will enhance their ability to engage in teamwork and collaboration.

-Teamwork is an effective group dynamic where high-functioning, professional, intentionally organized groups are engaged through well-defined roles allowing for equitable contributions towards a common purpose and goals.
+Teamwork is an effective group dynamic where individuals are intentionally organized by well-defined roles allowing for equitable contributions towards a common purpose and goals.

-Collaboration is the process of joint decision making across different organizations’ teams and committing to shared ownership of decisions and collective responsibility of outcomes.
+Collaboration is the "process of joint decision making" (Gray, 1991) across different teams and committing to shared "ownership of decisions and collective responsibility of outcomes" (Liedtka & Whitten, 1998).

 Intended Outcomes

-- Students will seek out and engage in collaboration.
+• Students will seek out and engage in collaboration, when appropriate.

 Opportunities for students to learn and develop their Career Readiness is primarily provided through registered clubs and organizations (opens in a new tab) and student employment opportunities (opens in a new tab).